 Cost: $42 for the series, or $12 per class. $6 per class students/seniors 62+.

 Pay at the door for each class ($12 per class, $6 per class students/seniors 62+).
-Discounted price of $42 for the four-class series – register in advance using the button below.
+Discounted price of $32 for the three-class series and $42 for the four-class series – register in advance using the button below.

 Edmonds Unitarian Universalist Congregation